Christine Blake, PhD, RD

 Dr. Edward Frongillo is a Professor in the Department of Health Promotion, Education, and Behavior at the Arnold School of Public Health.
 Dr. Frongillo is a global expert on household and individual food insecurity of adults and children and on infant and young child feeding, growth, and nutrition.
 He has extensive experience conducting mixed qualitative and quantitative evaluation and research in many countries in South Asia, Sub-Saharan Africa, and Latin America.
 He has extensive experience in providing training and technical assistance to researchers in developing countries.

-Krystal is both a Research Assistant on the Drivers of Food Choice Competitive Grants Program and a Ph.D. student in the Department of Health Promotion, Education and Behavior at the University of South Carolina.
-Her research interests are in the nutrition transition, food environments, food choices, and chronic diseases in low and middle-income countries, particularly among adolescents.
-Krystal holds a B.S. in Molecular and Cell Biology from the University of Illinois at Urbana-Champaign and an M.P.H. in Environmental Health Sciences from the University of Minnesota-Twin Cities.
-In her spare time, she enjoys traveling, hiking, biking, and cooking.
+Dr. Krystal Rampalli is a Postdoctoral Research Associate for the Drivers of Food Choice Program in the Department of Health Promotion, Education and Behavior at the University of South Carolina.
+Her research interests are in adolescent health and nutrition, particularly amidst changing food environments in low and middle-income countries.
+Krystal holds a BS in Molecular and Cell Biology from the University of Illinois at Urbana-Champaign, an MPH in Environmental Health Sciences from the University of Minnesota-Twin Cities, and a PhD in Health Promotion, Education, and Behavior from the University of South Carolina Arnold School of Public Health.

 Shiva Bhandari, MSC